This article was last updated Sept. 29, 2022.

-Real estate agents often have to deal with properties that are damaged by tornadoes, floods and fires, but there is an entirely different level of difficulty involved with navigating the widespread problems caused by a major hurricane, earthquake or other significant disaster.
+Although real estate agents often have to deal with properties that are damaged by tornadoes, floods and fires, there is an entirely different degree of difficulty involved with navigating the widespread problems caused by a major hurricane, earthquake or other significant natural disaster.

 1. Immediately following the event

 As soon as it’s safe, rescuing those who are trapped or in dire need of medical services will be the top priority.
-The second top priority includes restoring power, providing access to potable water and providing other needed supplies, such as food, blankets and diapers.
+The next priorities include restoring power, providing access to potable water and providing needed supplies, such as food, blankets and diapers.

 As we have seen in previous catastrophic events, restoring basic services can take weeks and even months.